ss3sim/ss3sim/inst/ms/ss3sim-vignette.md

 The other case types have single argument files.

 The first column in the text files denotes the argument to be passed to a function.
 The second argument denotes the value to be passed.
+See the help for a `change` function to see the arguments that need to be declared.
+For example, see `?change_f`.

-You can use any simple `R` syntax.
+You can use any simple `R` syntax to declare the argument values.
 For example: `c(1, 2, 4)`, or `seq(1, 100)` or `1:100` or `matrix()`.
 Character objects don’t need to be quoted, but can be if you’d like.
 However, be careful not to use the delimiter (set up as a semicolon) anywhere else in the file besides to denote columns.